sadanand-singh/ludoGame/README.md

-# A Game of Ludo in Pyqt5
+# A Game of Ludo in Qt5

-This is my first development in QT.
+This is my first development in Qt.
 I will be using Qt5 to develop a game of Ludo.

 Ludo is a board game quite popular in the Indian